The spirit of Norway since 1893

 1968

 We begin sailing a route to the town of Longyearbyen on the island of Spitsbergen in the Svalbard archipelago.
-The Svalbard Express operates every summer until 1982.
+This first version of what is now The Svalbard Line sails every summer until 1982.

 1993

-Our 100-year anniversary and the construction of MS Kong Harald mark the dawn of the modern era.
+Our centenary and the construction of MS Kong Harald mark the dawn of the modern era.

 2001

-MS Lofoten, built in 1964, is declared a national monument by the Norwegian government, a testament to our faithful service along the coastline.
+MS Lofoten, built in 1964, is declared a national monument by the Norwegian government, a testament to our continued service along the coast.

 2011

-For five and a half days, the journey on MS Nordnorge from Bergen to Kirkenes is broadcast live on Norwegian television using 11 cameras.
-At 134 hours, 42 minutes and 45 seconds, it enters the Guinness Book of Records as the world’s longest live broadcast.
+A six-day voyage on MS Nordnorge is filmed live on Norwegian television across 11 cameras.
+At over 134 hours, it was the world’s longest live broadcast.

 2015